 A subscriber or dependent is eligible to enroll in only one SEBB medical plan even if eligibility criteria is met under two or more subscribers.
-For example, a dependent child who is eligible for enrollment under two parents working for the same, or two different SEBB Organizations may be enrolled as a dependent under only one parent.
+For example, a dependent child who is eligible for enrollment under two parents working for the same, or two different SEBB Organizations may be enrolled as a both parents but is limited to a single enrollment in SEBB medical.